-50156 Shopping in Style: Advanced (Level 5 & 6) - Choose one of the following activities from Unit 5 or Unit 6 of the project book.
+Shopping in Style: Advanced (Level 5 & 6) (SF 50156) Shopping in Style Digital - Required

+Choose one of the following activities from Unit 5 or Unit 6 of the project book to exhibit:

 - Exhibit should include garment you purchased along with a poster or report that summarizes care requirements not only for this garment but also for garments made of other natural and synthetic fibers; exhibit should also include a care cost analysis for garments of different fibers.
-OR - Exhibit should include garment you purchased which you have repaired or altered along with a poster or report that provides a clothing inventory list which includes cost savings for repaired items as compared to purchasing replacement garments. - Exhibit should include multiple garments you purchased along with a poster or report that provides plans and commentary for a fashion show that that would capture the attention of an audience.
+OR - Exhibit should include garment you purchased which you have repaired or altered along with a poster or report that provides a clothing inventory list which includes cost savings for repaired items as compared to purchasing replacement garments.
+OR

+Exhibit should include multiple garments you purchased along with a poster or report that provides plans and commentary for a fashion show that would capture the attention of an audience.
 Fashion show plans should identify target audience, include show venue, purpose of the show, and logistical plan for the fashion show.
 This should also include a financial plan.
 Exhibitor should be prepared to demonstrate modeling skills and bring at least one garment to display and wear.